AblionGE/puppet-openshift-origin-example/README.md

 The login account is hardcoded in the openshift class and is
 - username : demo
 - password : changeme

+To access to your apps using their URL, you need to add the nameserver of your installation to the file '/etc/resolv.conf' of your guest machine

+    nameserver 192.168.56.10

 # Tricks
 On your guest host, you can execute